Ring-a-Pose: A Ring for Continuous Hand Pose Tracking: Related Work

 Mounting the sensor directly on the user allows mobile hand sensing.
 Cameras mounted on the heads are suitable for VR uses~\cite{VisionPro,quest}, but are not practical for day-to-day uses.
 Wrist is a popular instrumentation site.
 Wrist-worn devices have low proximity to the hand and do not fully cover the hand like data gloves~\cite{stretch-glove, imu-glove-clinic} which are unrealistic to be worn at all times.
 Cameras mounted on the wrists~\cite{fingertrak, Back-hand-pose, opisthenar} and other range-finding sensors~\cite{discoband, thumbtrak, beamband, EchoWrist} can reconstruct hand poses or recognize hand gestures from limited viewpoints, but they require a clear line-of-sight from the wrist that cannot be covered by long-sleeve clothing.
 Other hand pose tracking sensing principles that do not suffer from sensor occlusion include impedance characteristics~\cite{etherpose, z-pose} that do not generalize across users and electromyography (EMG)~\cite{NeuroPose} with a bulky form factor.
 Our ring is not affected by clothing choices, generalizes well across users, and is low-profile.

 Hand gesture recognition is an easier sensing task than hand pose tracking but is crucial to gestural controls.
 Prior systems of full-hand gesture recognition are implemented with impedance~\cite{tomo}, wrist pressure~\cite{DementyevPressure2014}, ultrasonic beamforming~\cite{beamband}, capacitive sensing~\cite{capband}, etc. To enable more discrete and acceptable natural interactive contorl~\cite{ConsensusGesture}, micro-finger gesture recognition that requires fine-grained sensing is gaining traction ~\cite{sparseimu, solimicro, Thumb-In-Motion,pyro, handsense, zhang2017fingorbits, FingerPing}.
-In our work, we demonstrate that ~\theDevice{} effectively recognizes both full-hand gestures and micro-finger gestures.
+In our work, we demonstrate that ~\theDevice{} effectively recognizes micro-finger gestures.